Scottish Island Highlights 2026

 Places you explore

-The Islay Single Malt Whiskies – On an island known locally as ‘The Queen of the Hebrides’, there is a regal quality to the distinctly peaty style of its single malt whiskies.
+The Whiskies of Islay – On an island known as ‘The Queen of the Hebrides’, there’s a regal quality to the peaty style of its single malt whiskies.

-Eilean Donan Castle – An iconic and gorgeous 13th-century castle that once warded off Viking invasions.
+Eilean Donan Castle – Iconic and gorgeous, this 13th-century castle that once warded off Viking invasions still stands proud.

 Pick Up Location & TIme